-Visit our page - Facts About The London Underground - to read more about this system.
+Visit our page - Lines And Stations Of The London Underground - to read more about this system.

-Visit our page - Travel On The Shanghai Metro - to read more about this system.
+Visit our page - Lines and Stations of the Shanghai Metro - to read more about this system.

-The metro system with the most number of stations in the world is the New York City Subway in U.S.A, with 422 stations.
+THE metro system with the most number of stations in the world is the New York City Subway in U.S.A, with four hundred and twenty two stations.

-Visit our page - Metro Lines Of The New York City Subway - to read more about this system.
+Visit our page - Lines and Stations of the New York City Subway - to read more about this system.

-The country with the highest number of metro systems in the world is the USA, with subways - as they are called in the U.S - situated in at least 32 cities.
+THE country with the highest number of metro systems in the world is the USA with subway systems situated in at thirty two cities.

-The smallest city in the world to have a rapid transit metro is Lausanne in Switzerland.
-Lausanne is just 41.37 sq kms in size and it's 15 kilometre long Metro Lausanne consists of 2 lines and 28 stations.
+THE smallest city in the world to have a rapid transit metro is Lausanne in Switzerland.
+Lausanne is just 41.37 square kilometers in size and it's fifteen kilometer long Metro Lausanne consists of two lines and twenty eight stations.

-The world's first metro system to be built solely for the use of religious pilgrims, is the 18.1 km long Al Mashaaer Al Muqaddassah Metro, which opened in November 2010 in Saudi Arabia's holy city of Mecca.
+THE world's first metro system to be built solely for the use of religious pilgrims is the 18.1 kilometer long Al Mashaaer Al Muqaddassah Metro, which opened in November 2010 in Saudi Arabia's holy city of Mecca.

-The world's busiest metro system, in terms of passenger number, is the Tokyo / Toei Subway, with 8 million passengers a day, or 3.16 billion a year.
+THE world's busiest metro system, in terms of passenger number, is Tokyo's Toei Subway with eight million passengers a day, or 3.16 billion a year.

-The metro system with the highest number of lines or routes, is the New York City Subway in the U.S.A, with 24 lines.
+THE metro system with the highest number of lines or routes, is the New York City Subway in the U.S.A, with twenty four lines.

 They are the New York City Subway, the Blue and Red Lines of the Chicago L system, Philidelphia's PATCO System and the New York City to New Jersey PATH - Port Authority Trans Hudson - system.